 Group Counseling (optional): We offer many therapy groups and skills workshops each semester; some groups have a specialized area of focus and others are general therapy groups.
 Interns have the option to participate in group counseling training, which will be decided during orientation week in August.
 Groups are typically 1.5 hours with a ½ hour of supervision; this varies depending on the focus of the group and supervisors’ styles.
 If an intern chooses to participate in group counseling, 1 individual client hour per week is removed from their schedule.

 (If the internship period spans over the summer session, the breakdown of hours for the activities listed above may vary).

-1. Complete the online Master's Student Application.
-Forward a current, electronic copy of your vita to firstname.lastname@example.org.
+1. Download and complete the Master's Student Application.
+Attach the completed application AND a current copy of your vita to firstname.lastname@example.org.

-2. Arrange to have two letters of recommendation sent electronically to email@example.com.
+2. Arrange to have two letters of recommendation sent electronically to the internship coordinator at email@example.com.

 3. Complete the online Professional Conduct and Applicant Certification Form for Master's Trainees.

-4. Once your application, Professional Conduct form and letters of recommendation have been received and reviewed, you will be notified to schedule an interview with the internship coordinator.
+4. Once your application, Professional Conduct form and letters of recommendation have been received and reviewed, you will be notified by the internship coordinators to schedule your group and individual interviews.

 Please direct inquiries and/or applications and letters of recommendation to:

 Muncie, IN 47306-0895